LeaoMartelo2/LogNest/README.md

-# Simple single header C library to easily make log files
+# Simple Header file only library in C to easily make log files

 ![image](images/example.png)

 ## Installing:

+- You can just grab the lognest.h file and add it to your project,
+- You need to remind that only including the file serves as forward declaring
+- for the library to serve as implementation, include: `#define LOGNEST_IMPLEMENTATION` before the `#include`

+# Is also provided a installed library version, you can take a look on how do use that version if it fits your needs below:

 Installing is as easy as:

     git clone https://github.com/LeaoMartelo2/lognest

-    cd lognest/src
+    cd lognest/installed_library

     make && sudo make install

-<small> (this is a single header and translation unit header, you can add it dirrectly to your project, if you know what you are doing) </small>

 # Usage:
 - The main header should be included:
-`#include <lognest/lognest.h>`
+`#include <lognest/lognest.h>` (if installed, otherwise use your local: `#include "path/to/lognest.h"`)

 - To begin using the library, you'll need to create a logging channel, you can have multiple of them, and they can be printed to the same file or not!.